Essential oils have been used for nearly 6,000 years, with the aim of improving a person’s health or mood.

 Molecules that enter the nose or mouth pass to the lungs, and from there, to other parts of the body.

 Essential oils are never applied directly to the skin.
 They must always be diluted with a carrier oil.
 Usually, a few drops of essential oil to an ounce of carrier oil is the concentration.
-Most common carrier oils are sweet almond oil or olive oil.
+The most common carrier oils are sweet almond oil or olive oil.

 Always do an allergy test before trying a new essential oil.